SahanDisa/datacamp/README.md

 ### How to use

-Use the repostiory to gain the basic knowlege of python,R,SQL,Scala for functional programming, machine learning and data analysis stuff
+Use the repostiory to gain the basic knowlege of python,R,Scala for functional programming, machine learning, data science and artificial intelligence

 ## Have a New Idea